justiniansmithe/Simple-Returns-Bitcoin/README.md

 # Simple-Returns-Bitcoin
-Calculates the simple returns of bitcoin and graphs trends.
+Calculates the simple returns of bitcoin and graphs price trends.